 - If “teaching them a lesson” is your purpose, is there a more effective way to do that?

-d.
-Be above you on the corporate ladder, or in league with someone who is, at some point?
+- Be above you on the corporate ladder, or in league with someone who is, at some point

-a.
-You don’t want to be the guy who flames the wrong person or bases your response on bad information, do you?
-(Hint: The only right answer to this one is no.)
+6. Do you have your facts straight?
+(You don’t want to be the person who flames the wrong person or bases your response on bad information, do you?
+Hint: The only right answer to this one is no.)

-- What will the fallout be if the recipient forwards this to his/her network?
+7. What would the fallout be if the recipient forwards this to their network?
+(What do you mean you don’t think that would happen?
+It does.
+ALL.
+THE.
+TIME.)

-- How would your most-respected colleague, friend, family member think of you if they knew you did this?
+8. How would your most-respected colleague, friend, family member feel about you if they knew you did this?